-- Request access to your personal information (commonly known as a "data subject access request").
+- Request access to your personal information.
 This enables you to receive a copy of the personal information we hold about you and to check that we are processing it lawfully.

 - Request correction of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 - Request erasure of your personal information.
 This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see above).

 - Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 - Request the transfer of your personal information to another party in a machine-readable, commonly used and structured format.

 If you want to exercise any right you may have pursuant to applicable law then please contact us using the details at section 3.
 The various rights are not absolute and each is subject to certain exceptions or qualifications.
 For example, if you wish to withdraw your consent or object to processing, we may need to discuss with you whether our use of your data needs to continue for other lawful purposes, such as fulfilment of a legal or contractual requirement.